-With the warmer weather comes a season of fun in the sun for both humans and their pets, but summertime is also fraught with danger for our
+With the warmer weather comes a season of fun in the sun for both humans and their pets, but summertime is also full of danger for our

 animals.
 Every year, dogs and cats die in overheated cars and from other avoidable situations.
 Don’t let this happen!